-High and Low COPE (Challenging Outdoor Personal Experience): COPE teambuilding sessions may be conducted for Scouts as a special morning program option for older Scouts.
+High and Low COPE (Challenging Outdoor Personal Experience): COPE teambuilding sessions will be conducted for Scouts as a special afternoon program for older Scouts in our Discover Adventure Program.
 Adult leaders are encouraged to visit the COPE/Climbing Tower area to see what is available for their Scouts in the off season.
 Adult COPE orientation sessions will be arranged upon request.
-Ask your Commissioner to help make a reservation.
+Ask the Program Director to help make a reservation.